sreeni0406/sreeni/Home.md

     groupRoleResolver.setModeNames = NAME, HREF
     stormpathRealm.groupRoleResolver = $groupRoleResolver

-The modes (or mode names) allow you to specify the Group properties that will be considered by Shiro as role 'names'.
+The modes (or mode names) allow you to specify which Group properties Shiro will consider as role 'names'.
 The default is `href`.
 The supported modes are the following:

 * *HREF*: the Group's `href` property will be considered a Shiro role name.
 This is the default mode if not configured otherwise.
 Allows a Shiro role check to look like the following: `subject.hasRole(group.getHref())`.
 * *NAME*: the Group's `name` property will be considered a Shiro role name.
 This allows a Shiro role check to look like the following: `subject.hasRole(group.getName())`.
 This however has the downside that if the Group name is changed, your existing checks for that name are likely to fail.